The stable "Unstable Natural Media" due to the presence of turbulence: Discussion and Conclusion

 {\bf Acknowledgments.} KHY acknowledges Hui Li for providing extensive suggestions and comments on the conduction physics of cold filaments on the sky, particular for his insight on thermal and turbulent anisotropic conduction.
-KWH acknowledges Chang-Goo Kim for providing extensive suggestions and comments on the paper during the 2023 Athena++ workshop.
-KWH \& AL acknowledge the support the NSF AST 1816234, NASA TCAN 144AAG1967, NSF grant AST 1212096 and NASA grant NNX14AJ53G.
+KWH acknowledges Chang-Goo Kim for providing extensive suggestions and comments on the paper during the 2023 Athena++ workshop. {\toreferee We especially thank Munan Gong and Enrique Vazquez-Semadeni in providing extensive comments to our manuscript.
+We would also like to thank the referee for many useful comments and suggestions that significantly improved this work.} KWH \& AL acknowledge the support the NSF AST 1816234, NASA TCAN 144AAG1967, NSF grant AST 1212096 and NASA grant NNX14AJ53G.
 The research presented in this article was supported by the LDRD program of LANL with project \# 20220107DR (KWH) \& 20220700PRD1 (KHY), and a U.S. DOE Fusion Energy Science project.
-This research used resources from the LANL Institutional Computing Program (y23\_filaments), supported by the DOE NNSA Contract No. 89233218CNA000001.
+This research used resources from the LANL Institutional Computing Program (y23\_filaments, y24\_cmb), supported by the DOE NNSA Contract No. 89233218CNA000001.
 This research also used resources of NERSC with award numbers FES-ERCAP-m4239 (PI: KHY) and m4364 (PI: KWH).
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).

 {\bf Software} Julia-v1.8.2/ Julia-v1.8.3, Jupyter/miniconda3, C++ 11, MHDFlows \citep{MHDFlows}